Table of Contents

 Multiple emails per user

 Users may commit under different email addresses.
-Adding alternate emails (for example, via
+Adding alternate emails,

 - Accurate contributor attribution